If you’re on the hunt for the best compact circular saw then you’re in the right place.

 It’s a very versatile compact saw, and a good assortment of cheap blades are available.
 It comes with 6 blades already.
 Should you need to use it for cutting wood, tiles, or soft metal, you get 2 blades for each application.
 However, I’d recommend investing in good quality blades like Diablo to make sure the saw will tackle any job thrown its way without bogging down.

 The design works well with right-handed as well as left-handed users.
 Still, the safety button use is a bit awkward, especially for left-handed and short-fingered people.
 I’d say if you have very tiny hands, this type of saw would be challenging to use.
-If that’s the case, I’d check out the B&D mini circular saw, which is held from above or Works WX531L cordless saw, which has a very slim handle.
+If that’s the case, I’d check out the B&D mini circular saw, which is held from above, or the Works WX531L cordless saw, which has a very slim handle.

 I must also mention very helpful customer service.
 In the case of this tool, breaking or malfunctioning the response is relatively quick, and usually, replacement sent without bigger problems.